 Studies say that when a birth parent is involved, this person is simply getting used to a brand new body and feeling comfortable in their skin once again.
 The entire meaning of their body and what it does has changed, and it’s sometimes difficult to take in so much change at once.
 It’s also important to remember that intimacy doesn’t simply equate to sex—it’s about loyalty, trust, commitment, enjoying small moments together, and getting through the more difficult transformative times with each other.

 Nurture your individual needs

-Studies say that the best way to nurture and spark a sense of sexual intimacy is to think about what turns you on.
+One of the best ways to nurture and spark a sense of sexual intimacy is to think about what turns you on.
 Simply reminding yourselves of the great sexual connection and experiences that you had together can make room for, or cultivate the desire to have more.
 It’s important to remind yourself what traits you love about your partner(s) and what things they bring to the relationship.

-Sexual desire doesn’t usually just come out of nowhere in a spontaneous way—instead, it comes from a place called responsive desire which is directly corrected to erotic stimulation.
+Sexual desire doesn’t usually just come out of nowhere spontaneously—instead, it comes from a place called responsive desire which is directly corrected to erotic stimulation.
 It’s helpful to think about significant sexy moments that you experienced together, which can often motivate the body and mind to want those kinds of encounters again.

 Create a safe space